sepal-contrib/sepal_mgci/utils/ABOUT.md

 Proportion of degraded mountain land, is designed to monitor the extent of degraded mountain land as a result of land cover change in a given country and for given reporting year.
 Similarly to sub-indicator ‘’trends in land cover” under SDG Indicator 15.3.1 (Sims et al. 2021), mountain ecosystem degradation and recovery is assessed based on the definition of land cover type transitions that indicate improving, stable or degrading conservation status.
 The definition of degradation adopted for the computation of this indicator is the one established Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).

-For more detailed info, please refer to the <a href="https://unstats.un.org/sdgs/metadata/files/Metadata-15-04-02.pdf" target="_blank">metadata</a>.
+For more detailed info, please refer to the <a href="https://unstats.un.org/sdgs/metadata/files/Metadata-15-04-02.pdf" target="_blank">metadata</a> and/or the <a href="https://mgci-docs.readthedocs.io/en/latest/sepal/index.html" target="_blank">SEPAL SDG 15.4.2 module documentation</a>.